Release Planning: Business Value

 Meaning: If the reference story is 100, and they vote 50, that means that they feel that the new story has 1/2 the business value of the reference story, considering all the different drivers of business value.

-The others listening (the non-voters) may ask questions at the end of each “card.”
+The others listening (the non-voters) may ask questions at the end of each card or story.
 The purpose for them being there is so they can pick up the tacit knowledge about business value, and which stories are more important (and why).

 Final review: Once all the cards have been assigned BVP (business value points), the experts then gather around all the cards on the wall, and look for “the stupidest” numbers.
 Often in 50 cards, they will identify 3 or 4 that seem stupid now.
 Maybe this 30 seems a lot bigger than the other 30’s.
 Maybe that 70 seems too high now.
 The person identifying can ask the experts to re-vote.
 In general, we would expect them to re-vote on a few.
 After all, now that they have discussed them all, they are probably smarter now about business value than when they started.